Read about what happens if you report a concern about an adult to us.

 • work with any other agencies involved to protect an adult with care and support needs who is experiencing or is at risk of abuse or neglect

-• have a Safeguarding Adults Board with members from the Council, the Police and the NHS who will work together to help keep people safe
+• have a Safeguarding Adults Board with members from the Council, the police and the NHS who will work together to help keep people safe

 Involving friends and family

-If the adult at risk decides that they don’t want relatives or friends to be informed or involved, professionals will need to respect this decision.
+If the adult at risk decides they don’t want relatives or friends to be informed or involved, professionals will need to respect this decision.

 Information will only be shared in accordance with the Data Protection Act.